cseanburns/electronic_resource_mgmt/src/08-workflow.md

 * why electronic resources have introduced so much *constant disruption* across libraries.

-This latter point is largely
+Among other things,
-due to, among other things,
+this latter point is largely
-the fact that the
+due to the fact that the
-print-era involved largely
+print-era largely involved
 (or at least more so)
 a linear process of
 collection management